awsed/iotbot/README.md

 ```
 node iotbot.js
 ```
-* Test with a MQQT client like MQTT.fx (http://docs.aws.amazon.com/iot/latest/developerguide/verify-pub-sub.html) by publishing the following to the "$aws/things/IoTbot/shadow/update" topic.
+* Test with a MQTT client like MQTT.fx (http://docs.aws.amazon.com/iot/latest/developerguide/verify-pub-sub.html) by publishing the following to the "$aws/things/IoTbot/shadow/update" topic.
 Change from "false" to "true" to test the commands accordingly:

 ```
 {